rtviii/ribxz/src/resources/StructureFromScratch.md

 ## 1.Semantic Preprocessing

-The candidate structures are obtained at rcsb from a tabular report on rcsb search api: https://www.rcsb.org/search, exported as a single txt file with all the structures.
+The candidate structures([ex.](candidates_February2020.txt)) are obtained at rcsb from a tabular report on rcsb search api: https://www.rcsb.org/search, exported as a single txt file with all the structures.
 Ideally, there is no preprocessing step to this and we work with the GraphQL endpoint directly and feed it into the database.
-The fieldnames for the schema
+Far from it currently.

 - ```ribxyz``` utility is built to download the relevant fields and transform the rcsb response from a gql, but a bunch of methods are obsoleted.
-The script is ```generateStructProfileFromRCSBCandidates.sh``` is written such that would generate profile given pdbids as lines. *Be careful and execute in root of ribxz*.
+The script is [```generateStructProfileFromRCSBCandidates.sh```](../rcsb-gql-api/requestGqlFrame.ts) is written such that would generate profile given pdbids as lines. *Be careful and execute in root of ribxz*.
 This produces a template for each structure: the outline of proteins, rnas, ligands.
 The nomenclature is injencted for proteins where possible.
 The resulting templates conform to (our own) schema defined in [ RibosomeTypes.ts](./../../src/../src/RibosomeTypes.ts)

 - A bit about the rcsb [ schema ](../src/rcsb-gql-api/archive/expandedRnas-EMDiffnData.gql):